-In that same tradition, Manor initiated and worked to bring about Legislative laws governing and recognizing Expanded Functions Dental Assistants as dental para-professionals through required education and testing in order to become certified by the Pennsylvania Board of Dentistry.
+In that same tradition, Manor initiated and worked to bring about Legislative laws governing and recognizing Expanded Functions Dental Assistants as dental paraprofessionals through required education and testing in order to become certified by the Pennsylvania Board of Dentistry.
 Manor's program was utilized as a model for educational requirements pertaining to the education of EFDAs.
+EFDAs who wish to practice in Pennsylvania are required to pass the state board exam.